WTMBerlin/jscc-welcomeguide/README.md

 The most important commands are `mongod` or `service mongodb start` for connecting to the database, and `brew services stop mongodb` to disconnect from it.
 But we will see this more on depth during the class.

-### Robo3T
+### Robo 3T

 We will also use a MongoDB GUI application (an interactive program where we can easily see and manage the items of our database).

-They all work very similarly, but in this course we will use Robo3T ([download link](https://robomongo.org/download).
+They all work very similarly, but in this course we will use Robo 3T ([download link](https://robomongo.org/download).
 Go to right side of the website, click on the button **Download Robo 3T**, and choose your platform).

 ## Docker